 2. I really like cheese, but not American cheese.

-3. I've wanted to be a writer since I was very young.
-At least since elementary school.
 4. I play Neopets!
 (Yep, more embarrassing stuff.)
 When I babysat in high school, the kids I watched started an account for me.
 I really like the flash games.
 (That's my lupe, LukaGrey, on the right.)

 5. My middle name is Kristin.